babashka/sci/CLJD_PORT.md

 eval-form, eval-string, def, defn all pass (test/sci/parse_test.cljc runs ungated on all platforms). copy-ns and future are stubbed/absent on cljd.

-Next: run more of the SCI test suite on cljd, tasks: non-record deftype arm, interop for :classes.
+Next: non-record deftype arm, interop for :classes.
+Test sweep done: selector runs core, error, vars, namespaces, io, repl and impl tests on cljd (209 assertions). read-test is JVM-only (host readers), skipped.
+Remaining namespaces need punted features (multimethods, protocols, hierarchies, interop, deftype, threads).
 Multimethods (and protocols, which build on them) are punted for now: defmulti/defprotocol throw "not yet supported" on cljd, tests gated with TODO:cljd markers.